imrafaelmerino/vertx-effect/docs/README.md

 ## <a name="spawning-verticles"><a/> Spawning verticles
 With vertx-effect, you can spawn verticles, which means that verticles are deployed and undeployed on the fly.
-Every time something needs to be computed, a new Verticle is deployed.
+Every time something needs to be computed, a new verticle is deployed.
 When the computation is done, and the verticle replies, it is undeployed right away.

 The goal is to get the most out of the cores! **Erlang taught us how to develop concurrent software that doubles in speed if you double the number of cores without changing a code line:  spawning as many verticles as possible**.
-In Erlang jargon, a Verticle is kind of a process.
+In Erlang jargon, a verticle is kind of a process.
 On the other hand, if you have a cluster, every computation could be done on different machines.

 ## <a name="httpclient"><a/> Reactive http client